Can you get life insurance while pregnant?

 Can I get a life insurance policy if I’m pregnant?

 Yes, you can get a life insurance policy when pregnant.
 While pregnancy, even smooth ones, can cause a lot of strain on the body, it is possible to get life insurance at any time during your pregnancy!
-That being said, if your pregnancy has complications such as gestational diabetes, the underwriting process can get a bit more complicated.
-Additionally, if you apply really close to your due date, the underwriters may postpone your application until after you give birth.
+That being said, if you have a pregnancy-related complication such as gestational diabetes, the underwriting process can get a bit more complicated.
+Additionally, if you apply really close to your due date, underwriters may postpone your application until after you give birth.

-Any pregnancy has associated health risks before, during, and after birth and can lead to a variety of health conditions and complications.
+Any pregnancy has associated health risks before, during, and after birth and can lead to a variety of medical conditions and complications.
 Thus, the insurance company takes a higher financial risk when approving your application while you are pregnant compared to when you are not.
 This may be reflected in higher costs and less extensive coverage depending on if the pregnancy has complications.
 Otherwise, pregnancy is not usually a huge concern for insurance companies.
-However, it is always best to apply for coverage ASAP—the later into the pregnancy you are, the more likely there may be health complications that could impede the approval process.
+However, it is always best to apply for coverage ASAP—the later you apply for insurance during pregnancy, the more likely there may be health complications that could impede the approval process.

 Do you have to declare pregnancy on a life insurance application?

 Yes, you must declare a known pregnancy on a life insurance application.
 In the eyes of an insurance provider, it’s a state of health.
-Not disclosing a known pregnancy when applying for life insurance would be similar to not disclosing a heart condition or cancer diagnosis.
+Not disclosing a known pregnancy when applying for life insurance would be similar to not disclosing a heart condition, cancer diagnosis, or other health issues.